 Many cats don’t wear collars or identification tags, or they become separated from their collar once lost.
 Only a microchip can provide permanent identification that cannot fall off, be removed, or become difficult to read.

-We like to think it won’t happen to us, but in the United States, about 1 in 3 pets gets lost at some point in its life.
-Fewer than 2% of lost cats without microchips are returned home, according to one microchipping company, and if a cat is microchipped, the return-to-owner rate is 20 times higher than if the cat isn’t microchipped.
+We like to think it won’t happen to us, but in the U.S., about 1 in 3 pets gets lost at some point in its life.
+Fewer than 2% of lost cats without microchips are returned home, according to one microchipping company.
+But if a cat is microchipped, the return-to-owner rate is 20 times higher than if the cat isn’t microchipped.

 Misconception 2: A microchip is a tracking device.

 A microchip is not a GPS tracking device; it cannot track your lost pet and tell you its location.
 Instead, microchipping is way to identify a pet’s owner in the event it is lost.